dusk-network/dusk-blockchain/pkg/core/database/README.md

 ###  Terminology

-`Storage`: Underlying storage might be any of kind the KV stores like BoltDB, LMDB, LevelDB, RocksDB, Redis or non-KV stores SQLite or even a custom flat-file store.
+`Storage`: Underlying storage might be any of kind the KV stores like BoltDB, LMDB, LevelDB, RocksDB, Redis, non-KV stores like SQLite or even a custom ACID-complient flat-file store.

 `Backend/Driver`: represents a DB implementation that uses one or multiple underlying storages to provide Block chain database specifics with regard to particular purpose.
 It must satisfy Driver, DB and Tx intefaces.